frickenhek/ArchJordan/README.md

 Choose minimal
 choose based-kde
 ```
-You will have to debloat a lot of the KDE games and such, but only if you want to, I think all the KDE bloat amounts to 100 maybe 200 MB.
+You will have to debloat a lot of the KDE stuff, but only if you want to, I think all the KDE bloat amounts to 100 maybe 200 MB, so it's not really necessary

 ### System Description
 This is completely automated arch install.
 It includes prompts to select your desired desktop environment and window manager.
 The KDE desktop environment on arch includes all the packages I use on a daily basis, as well as some customizations.